-UNHCR is supporting the Government of Colombia's effort to conduct an administrative registration of Venezuelans with irregular status present in the country.
-The exercise known as Registro Administrativo de Migrantes Venezolanos (RAMV) started on April 6th and will run until June 8th and aims at informing public policies on humanitarian assistance for Venezuelans.
-First results show that 203,989 individuals (106,476 families) have been registered.
-23% of them are children with only 49% of those in school-age currently studying.
-98% of the registered individuals are not part of the national health system.
+UNHCR is supported the Government of Colombia's effort to conduct an administrative registration of Venezuelans with irregular status present in the country.
+The exercise known as Registro Administrativo de Migrantes Venezuelanos (RAMV).
+The results will inform public policies to address the needs of these Venezuelans.
+The registration ended on June 8th with 442,462 individuals (235,575 families) registered.
+27% of them are children with only 49% of those in school-age currently studying.
+99% of the registered individuals are not part of the national health system.
 UNHCR is also supporting Government's registration efforts in Peru and Brazil.